EOSIO/eos/docs/02_cleos/01_installation.md

 There are two options to install `cleos`.
 You can either install via binaries or build `cleos` from source code.
 For either option, `cleos` is distributed within the `eos` repository.

 [[info | Binaries Installation]]
-| Installation via binaries is recommended as it will save time and avoid encouter build errors.
+| Installation via binaries is recommended as it will save time and avoid encounter build errors.

-## Installation cleos via binaries
+## Installation of Cleos via binaries

 ### Mac OS X Brew Install